Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Multiple Designers

 For the modular design problem of decentralized controllers, Theorem~\ref{probiret} shows that the set of retrofit controllers, i.e.,

 is only the set of subcontrollers such that the system stability is guaranteed for any interaction $\bm{L}$ such that the preexisting system $\bm{G}_{\rm pre}$ is internally stable.
-Next, we confine our attention to output-rectifying retrofit control, based on the premise that Assumption~\ref{assum:v} holds for each of all subcontroller designers.
-In the following, Assumption~\ref{assum:loc_stable} is not necessary because it is not essential to prove the ``if" part of Proposition~\ref{thm:out_retro} and Proposition~\ref{co:cl_out}; see Remark in Section~\ref{sectract}.
+Next, we focus on the output-rectifying retrofit control, based on the premise that Assumption~\ref{assum:v} holds for each of all subcontroller designers.
+In the following, Assumption~\ref{assum:loc_stable} is not necessary because it is not essential to prove the ``if" part of Proposition~\ref{thm:out_retro} and Proposition~\ref{co:cl_out}.
 We analyze the structure of the entire feedback system map when simultaneously implementing multiple output-rectifying retrofit controllers.
 The following claim is proven by replacing $\overline{G}$ with $\bm{L}$, and $G$ with $\bm{G}$ in Proposition~\ref{co:cl_out}.

 \begin{proposition} Let Assumption~\ref{assum:v} hold for each of all subcontroller designers.
-Suppose that every $K_i$ is an output-rectifying retrofit controller in Proposition~\ref{thm:out_retro}.
+Consider that every $K_i$ is an output-rectifying retrofit controller in Proposition~\ref{thm:out_retro}.
 Then, the entire map $\bm{T}_{\bm{z}\bm{d}}: \bm{d} \mapsto \bm{z}$ compatible with Fig.~\ref{fig:ent_N} is structured as

 \end{proposition}